 If the devil…would stand by…and let the gospel be preached, he would suffer less harm.

 Christianity began in Jerusalem and the surrounding lands that Israel occupied.
-Though, you may counter with the scripture in Acts that says “believers were first called Christians at Antioch” (Acts 11:26), but without a doubt Christianity has its roots at Jerusalem.
+Though you may counter with the scripture in Acts that says “believers were first called Christians at Antioch” (Acts 11:26), without a doubt Christianity has its roots at Jerusalem.
 Why is this significant?
 Because it is from that point that Christianity spread.

 We recognize the leaders of the early church who were also its first missionaries.
 People such as the original disciples and Paul walk the pages of our Bibles, but there were others, much less famous, who did just as much to spread the gospel.
 Who were these people and what led them to spread the gospel to the uttermost parts of the earth?